-Wet or Damp Crawl Space
+Damp Crawl Space

-Do These Signs of a Damp Crawl Space Seem Familiar?
+Common Signs of a Damp Crawl Space

-- Standing water in the crawl space.
+- Visible moisture or damp soil in the crawl space.

 - High humidity levels and condensation on surfaces.